joeleba/joeleba.github.io/_posts/2016-03-10-optionals-in-swift.md

 tags: ['Swift', 'iOS']
 ---

-I've been working with Swift for the past 6 weeks as part of my [CS3217](http://www.comp.nus.edu.sg/~simkc/CS3217/), and I love it so far!
+I've been working with Swift for the past 6 weeks as part of my [CS3217](http://www.comp.nus.edu.sg/~simkc/CS3217/).
 Perhaps a good way to document my learning experience is to blog about it.

 As my past projects were mostly in Ruby, Swift has really been a fresh change.
 The 2 languages were designed based on different philosophies and with different end goals in mind.
 Ruby values the flexibility that keeps programmers happy and productive.
-Swift puts safety above all else (to the point of being a little paranoid).
-With Ruby, you can do whatever you want, even when it's plain nonsense.
-Swift makes sure you don't do anything stupid.
+With Ruby, you can do whatever you want, but you're in charge of your own safety.
+That's certainly not the case with Swift.
+Swift puts safety above all else.
+You must know exactly what you're doing.

-Swift is a very nice and structured language to program in.
-Among the positives, I find _Optionals_ particularly useful.
-Apple has done a pretty good job in its [documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/OptionalChaining.html).
-Anyway, I'll just go ahead and talk about it, from my perspective.
+From my exposure so far, I find Swift very structured and well-designed.
+Among the positives, _Optional_ is particularly useful.
+Apple has done a pretty good job in its [documentation](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/OptionalChaining.html) and you should totally check it out.
+This post is about my understanding of Optionals.

 ### So what are _Optionals_?